Toward a Physical Theory of Intelligence: Quantitative Measures of Intelligence

+This subsidiary metric characterises how efficiently a system converts irreversible computation specifically into work aligned with externally specified goals, isolating functional utility from undirected macroscopic disruption.
 The definition of intelligence is agnostic to the specific control, inference, or decision mechanisms employed by the agent.
-It depends only on the physical evolution of the joint measure $\mu_t$ and on the irreversible information transformations generated by that evolution.
+It depends only on the physical evolution of the joint measure $\mu_t$, the resulting boundary fluxes, and the irreversible information transformations generated by that evolution.